devarda/github-takeout/README.md

 ### List All Gists As CSV

-These scripts will list all your gists in a CSV file.
-You have the option of listing the gists with files or without files.
-The ones with files is meant to act as an index for the gists that you've downloaded and have redundant information of the parent gist for sorting purposes.
-The list will include forked and original gists that are in your account.
+These scripts will list all your Gists in a CSV file.
+You have the option of listing the Gists with files or without files.
+The list with files is meant to act as an index for the Gists that you've downloaded and have redundant information of the Gist group for sorting, and one row per file under the Gist.
+The list will include forked and original Gists that are in your account.

 ```bash
 # list gists with files